 Yoast SEO is a simple tool that will be a powerful addition to any website.
 From fine-tuning the content you write to optimizing metadata, it will do it all for you.
 Get your site seen by more people by using SEO tools.
 It will vastly increase your traffic.

 What kind of SEO strategies do you use for your website?
-What kind of plugins do you have to attract search engines?
+Is there anything you would like to see the Yoast WordPress SEO plugin do differently?

 Author: Chris Racicot

 Chris is the Support Manager at GreenGeeks and has been with the company since 2010.
 He has a passion for gaming, scripting and WordPress.
 When he’s not enjoying his sleep, he’s working on his guitar skills and fiddling with 3d printing.